-The first question most people usually ask about mortgages is ...
-How Much Can I Borrow ?
+The first questions most people usually ask about getting a mortgage in Ireland are ...

-These are typical figures for mortgage amounts allowed for a single earner who is a first time buyer.
-(Based on 3.5 times earnings)
+Below are typical figures for mortgage amounts allowed by lenders in 2023 for a single earner who is a first-time buyer.
+(Calculations based on 4 times earnings)